-- Metal panel fences, pool fencing, spear tops, aluminium lace panels and bagged masonry fences as they are out of keeping with the character of heritage items or conservations areas. - Exceeding a height of 1.2 metres forward of the front building line.
-Elsewhere the maximum height is 1.8metres
+- Metal panel fences, pool fencing, spear tops, aluminium lace panels and bagged masonry fences as they are inconsistent with the character of heritage items or heritage conservation areas. - Fencing higher than 1.2 metres forward of the front building line.
+Elsewhere the maximum height is 1.8 metres.